pireu2/benchmark-app/README.md

-# BenchmarkApp
+# BenchCraft

-BenchmarkApp is an Android application designed to benchmark various aspects of your device.
+BenchCraft is an Android application designed to benchmark various aspects of your device.
 This project is built using Kotlin and Gradle.

 ## Context